 Mistake#1 – Only the marketing team needs a content strategy

-This is the truth, but in as much as we agree with it, customer success and sales teams need to be involved with the content strategy and its creation process.
-You may also involve the whole company.
-During the sales processes, the sales teams also hear of such objection sand they have come to understand how messages can differ one from another.
-The customer success teams will also get the same questions from their customers so there is no reason as to why the information should not be used.
+During the sales processes, the sales teams also hear of such objections and they have come to understand how messages can differ one from another.
+The customer success teams will get the same questions from their customers.

 Mistake #2: Lack of clarity of the story and the story